Preeclampsia: Symptoms, Risks, Treatment, and Prevention

 Treatment depends on how close you are to your due date.
 If you are close to your due date, and the baby is developed enough, your health care provider will probably want to deliver your baby as soon as possible.

-If you have mild preeclampsia and your baby has not reached full development, your doctor will probably recommend you do the following:
+If you have a mild case and your baby has not reached full development, your doctor will probably recommend you do the following:

 - Rest, lying on your left side to take the weight of the baby off your major blood vessels.